 To babies born to mothers who carry HIV

 To people who receive unscreened blood or blood products that contain HIV

-By an uninfected person having an open wound or scratch come into contact with the blood or body fluids or feces of an infected person
+When an uninfected person having an open wound (mucous membrane, damaged tissue) or scratch come into contact with the blood or body fluids (rectal fluid, vaginal fluid, breastmilk, semen) of an infected person

 HIV cannot be spread by: